sreeharshau/about_me/index.md

 I am Sreeharsha, a computer science researcher interested in Distributed Systems.
 I am currently enrolled in the Computer Science PhD program at the [University of Waterloo](https://uwaterloo.ca/).
 I work with the [Waterloo Advanced Systems Lab](https://wasl.uwaterloo.ca/), advised by [Prof. Samer Al-Kiswany](https://cs.uwaterloo.ca/~alkiswan/index.html).

-I focus on research involving recent networking advances, network failure analysis, and data deduplication for cloud-based systems.
-I am currently working on improving content-defined data chunking techniques and enhancing security guarantees within deduplication systems.
+My research focuses on enabling the next generation of data center workloads by targeting scheduling, low-latency online data storage, efficient offline storage, and system reliability.
+I utilize hardware-software codesign with P4 programmable switches, RDMA, and SSE/AVX CPU instructions to accelerate distributed systems operating in these areas.

-Prior to this, I worked at [AMD](https://www.amd.com/en.html) as a Design Engineer and have received my master's degree in computer science from the [University of Waterloo](https://uwaterloo.ca/).
+During my PhD, I interned with the Liquid Graph database team at [LinkedIn](https://www.linkedin.com/).
+Prior to this, I worked at [AMD](https://www.amd.com/en.html) with the CPU performance team.
+I received my master's degree in computer science from the [University of Waterloo](https://uwaterloo.ca/).

 ###### Updates
 ---